labay11/MQ-2-sensor-library/README.md

 Usage
 ======

-Copy the 'MQ2_library' folder into your 'libraries' folder and restart the Arduino IDE.
+To intall the library to use it with the Arduino IDE, download it as zip and unzip it into your 'libraries' folder and restart the Arduino IDE.

 To know how to use this library view the sample.